girlbossceo/conduwuit/docs/deploying/generic.md

 You can build conduwuit using `cargo build --release --all-features`

-## Migrating from Conduit

-As mentioned in the README, there is little to no steps needed to migrate from Conduit.
-As long as you are using the RocksDB database backend, just replace the binary / container image / etc.

-**WARNING**: As of conduwuit 0.5.0, all database and backwards compatibility with Conduit is no longer supported.
-We only support migrating *from* Conduit, not back to Conduit like before.
-If you are truly finding yourself wanting to migrate back to Conduit, we would appreciate all your feedback and if we can assist with any issues or concerns.

-**Note**: If you are relying on Conduit's "automatic delegation" feature, this will **NOT** work on conduwuit and you must configure delegation manually.
-This is not a mistake and no support for this feature will be added.

-If you are using SQLite, you **MUST** migrate to RocksDB.
-You can use this tool to migrate from SQLite to RocksDB: <https://github.com/ShadowJonathan/conduit_toolbox/>

-See the `[global.well_known]` config section, or configure your web server appropriately to send the delegation responses.

 ## Adding a conduwuit user

 While conduwuit can run as any user it is better to use dedicated users for